What is a Certified Health Coach?

-A Certified Health Coach is someone who has successfully passed a nationally-recognized board exam after completing an extensive study in nutrition, fitness, weight management, behavioral science, and stress management.
-For me, there was no doubt in my mind that I would need to become a certified health coach in order to provide the best services to my clients, and set myself apart as a credible resource in the health and wellness industry.
+A Certified Health Coach is someone who has successfully passed a nationally-recognized board exam after completing an extensive study in nutrition, fitness, behavioral science, and stress management.
+For me, there was no doubt in my mind that I would need to become a Certified Health Coach.
+I want to provide the best services to my clients.
+And set myself apart as a credible resource in the health and wellness industry.

 What is the Best Certified Health Coach Program?

 There are several health coach certifications and nutritionist programs out there.
 But the only one accredited by the National Commission for Certifying Agencies (NCCA) is through the American Council on Exercise (ACE).

 Certified Health Coaches guide their clients to make weight-related behavioral changes through goal-setting, education, motivation, programming, support, appropriate progressions, and referral when necessary.” —American Council on Exercise

 I also chose ACE because I had such a great experience with their text books, study guides, customer service, exam scheduling, and payment plans.
 I also earned my group fitness instructor certification from them in early 2014.

 What Sets Certified Health Coaches Apart from Others?

 As a Certified Health Coach, I am passionate about this program.
 It has given me the education and tools I need to successfully lead my clients on an effective, science-based journey of loving themselves towards healthy.
 I personally feel having a health coach certification from an accredited program is of utmost importance.

 In an online world where anyone can call themselves a “wellness coach” or “health coach” it can get a little dicey as to who is a legitimate professional in the wellness space.
 In my opinion, too many under-educated people—who ONLY have an affiliation with an MLM company—are wrongly promoting themselves with the title of “health coach.”